colemanw/webform_civicrm/README.txt

 aid=456 (ID of the activity to autofill and update -- specifying an activity from a case works too)

 Note that permissions are checked, so these values will be ignored if the acting user doesn't have permission to view that contact.
 Use a checksum field to identify non-premissioned users.
 Activity ID will be ignored if no contact is part of the given activity.

+CHANGING A WEBFORM COMPONENT TYPE

+The Webform module has no method for changing a field from one type to another (i.e. turing a textfield into a select, hidden, etc.).
+But sometimes you may wish to do so with form fields created by this module.
+The simplist way is:
+- On the webform tab, edit the field and note the field key
+- Delete the field
+- Create a new field of the desired type, giving it the same field key as the one you just deleted For more explanation of how this works, see "anatomy of a form key," below.
+Also note that there are some common sense reasons why some fields would NOT work well if you changed their type - for example, changing a select into textfield is probably a bad idea because the user would be likely to enter a value that is not a valid option.

 ANATOMY OF A FORM KEY - for geeks only